Legend Ichiro Suzuki Retiring After Nearly 30 Years in MLB, Japan

 Ichiro could not muster a hit over his final two MLB games, but his legacy was already established long ago over the course of his 19-year MLB career with the Mariners, New York Yankees and Miami Marlins.

 Suzuki appeared in just 15 games for the Mariners last season before becoming a special assistant in the team's front office.
-Ichiro announced his comeback by signing a minor-league deal with the Mariners in January, which gave him the opportunity to go out on ideal terms in his home country.
+Ichiro announced his comeback by signing a minor league deal with the Mariners in January, which gave him the opportunity to go out on ideal terms in his home country.

 Ichiro owns a career batting average of .311 with 117 home runs, 780 RBI, 1,420 runs scored and 509 stolen bases.
 In addition to his 3,089 career hits in Major League Baseball, Suzuki had 1,278 hits in nine Japanese Nippon Professional Baseball league seasons, making him the most prolific hitter in major professional baseball history.

-His 4,367 career hits across MLB and NPB are 111 more than MLB hits king Pete Rose had during his MLB career.
+His 4,367 career hits across MLB and NPB are 111 more than MLB hits king Pete Rose had during his career.

 MLB.com's Jon Morosi was among the many to reflect on Ichiro's importance to the sport of baseball: